Skip to content

 pixi project export conda-environment --platform linux-64 environment.linux-64.yml

-project export conda_explicit_spec#
+project export conda-explicit-spec#

 Render a platform-specific conda explicit specification file for an environment.
 The file can be then used to create a conda environment using conda/mamba: